JosephPai/Awesome-Talking-Face/README.md

 ## Survey

+- From Pixels to Portraits: A Comprehensive Survey of Talking Head Generation Techniques and Applications [arXiv 2023] [Paper](https://arxiv.org/abs/2308.16041)
 - Deep Learning for Visual Speech Analysis: A Survey [arXiv 2022] [Paper](https://arxiv.org/abs/2205.10839)
 - What comprises a good talking-head video generation?: A Survey and Benchmark [arXiv 2020] [Paper](https://arxiv.org/abs/2005.03201)